![]() |

 used on site for purposes integrally associated to oil and natural gas well drilling, completion, workover and plugging, oil and gas production, enhanced recovery operations or natural gas storage;

-chemically treated or altered to the extent necessary to make them usable for purposed integrally related to oil and natural gas well drilling, completion, workover and plugging, oil and gas production, enhanced recovery operations, or natural gas storage operations;
+chemically treated or altered to the extent necessary to make them usable for purposes integrally related to oil and natural gas well drilling, completion, workover and plugging, oil and gas production, enhanced recovery operations, or natural gas storage operations;

-"Class II UIC well" – means an Injection, Disposal or Commercial Disposal well into which fluids are injected:
+"Class II UIC Well" – means an injection, disposal or commercial disposal well into which fluids are injected:

 For enhanced recovery of oil or natural gas; and